-Or, to give another example, Tom or Nik may put a considerable amount of time and effort into a new design and be absolutely in love with it themselves -- so much so that our plan is to offer it as a stock bag after pre-orders are over.
+Or, to give another example, our design team may put a considerable amount of time and effort into a new design and be absolutely in love with it themselves -- so much so that our plan is to offer it as a stock bag after pre-orders are over.
 It may be a design you love too from the outset or it may take a few years of being out in the world to catch on.

 We usually offer more color combinations in the first production runs or pre-orders of a design than we do when it becomes a stock design.
 That said, we offer a lot of different fabrics and color combinations, and it's possible that down the road we may offer a new color in said bag that we didn't offer at the time of pre-order.
 When we choose new color combinations, we let our inspiration guide us, your feedback influences us, and we always make room for new colors or fabrics that we've since added to our line up.
 That means we don't produce a list years in advance of decided-upon color combinations.
 You're always welcome to ask us about specific color combinations but more often than not, our answer will be: maybe, maybe not.

 What’s all this about some retired designs possibly being offered for pre-order at a later time?

 We don’t like retiring existing designs, but as demand for our bags continues to grow and we continue to release quite a few new designs every year, retiring existing designs is a reality we must face.